joelek/nexus/readme.md

 Nexus includes support for servername routing for incoming connections made using the TLS protocol.
 The feature may be enabled by setting the `--root` argument to a valid, protocol-agnostic URI where only protocol, hostname and port may be specified.

-Servername routing requires the protocol to be specified as `pipe:` while hostname may be specified as any valid local or remote hostname.
+Servername routing requires the protocol to be specified as `pipe:` or `proxy:` while hostname may be specified as any valid local or remote hostname.
 Port may optionally be specified and will default as explained below.
+The `pipe:` protocol pipes all data between the client and the target server whereas the `proxy:` protocol implements the PROXY protocol for which support is needed on the target server.

 This allows for Nexus to handle encryption on behalf of another host.